Post job

 Business Advisors are consultants responsible for implementing business strategies to improve financial and operational efficiency.
 They are involved in preparing financial budgets, recommending a change in the operational process, identifying new business opportunities, evaluating a marketing strategy, and reviewing supplier and labor contracts.
 Business advisors also help to manage risk by performing risk analysis and consumer behavioral analysis.
 They are involved in report preparation and work to maintain open communication with different departments to implement change.

-There are some key differences in responsibilities as well.
-For example, a data consultant responsibilities require skills like "analytics," "data quality," "data management," and "data governance."
+There are some key differences in the responsibilities of each position.
+For example, data consultant responsibilities require skills like "analytics," "data quality," "data management," and "data governance."
 Meanwhile a typical business advisor has skills in areas such as "customer service," "project management," "business operations," and "healthcare."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-Business advisors tend to reach similar levels of education than data consultants.
+Business advisors earn the highest salaries when working in the technology industry, with an average yearly salary of $92,206.
+On the other hand, data consultants are paid more in the health care industry with an average salary of $106,674.business advisors tend to reach similar levels of education than data consultants.
 In fact, business advisors are 3.4% less likely to graduate with a Master's Degree and 1.1% less likely to have a Doctoral Degree.

 A Data Scientist analyzes information from multiple sources in order to gain maximum insight that can give the company a competitive advantage.
 They work in different domains, including manufacturing, healthcare, education, and finance.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that data consultant responsibilities requires skills like "analytics," "data management," "data governance," and "master data."
-But a data scientist might use skills, such as, "data science," "data analytics," "data visualization," and "tensorflow."
+For example, resumes show us that data consultant responsibilities requires skills like "analytics," "data management," "data governance," and "master data."
+But a data scientist might use other skills in their typical duties, such as, "data science," "data analytics," "data visualization," and "tensorflow."

 A senior business consultant specializes in performing research and analysis to optimize business processes.
 Their responsibilities revolve around coordinating with different departments to gather necessary data, devising strategies to reduce cost, assess risks, and identify the strength and weaknesses of operations to recommend solutions.
 They may also train and mentor junior consultants, produce progress reports and presentations, and assist clients through calls and correspondence.
 Furthermore, as a consultant, it is essential to adhere to the company's policies and regulations, including its vision and mission.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from data consultant resumes include skills like "data quality," "data management," "data governance," and "informatica," whereas a senior business consultant might be skilled in "healthcare," "project management," "sr," and "business analysis. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from data consultant resumes include skills like "data quality," "data management," "data governance," and "informatica," whereas a senior business consultant is more likely to list skills in "healthcare," "project management," "sr," and "business analysis. "

-Senior business consultants are known to earn similar educational levels when compared to data consultants.
-Additionally, they're 1.5% more likely to graduate with a Master's Degree, and 2.0% more likely to earn a Doctoral Degree.
+Senior business consultants earn the best pay in the professional industry, where they command an average salary of $111,128.
+Data consultants earn the highest pay from the health care industry, with an average salary of $106,674.senior business consultants typically earn similar educational levels compared to data consultants.
+Specifically, they're 1.5% more likely to graduate with a Master's Degree, and 2.0% more likely to earn a Doctoral Degree.

 A business analyst-consultant is responsible for overseeing the project management and ensuring that the operations meet the agreed-upon project deliverables.
 Business analyst-consultants closely coordinate with the clients for their specifications and requirements, monitoring the resources and processes for the project completion, and aligning those to the clients' budget goals.
 A business analyst-consultant helps the development team on strategizing techniques for brand promotions with minimal costs with maximum quality and productivity.
 They should have excellent communication and organizational skills, especially on identifying business opportunities to drive revenues and increase profitability.